graeter-group/grappa/README.md

 python experiments/evaluate.py evaluate=your_config
 ```

-A checkpoint can also be downloaded from a tag.
+For evaluation, a checkpoint can also be downloaded from a tag.
 By default, the dataset config of the checkpoint is used for evaluation, but one can override the respective config args to evaluate solely on custom datasets:
 ```{bash}
 python experiments/evaluate.py evaluate.ckpt_path=grappa-1.4.0 evaluate.datasets=[] evaluate.pure_test_datasets=[<your_dataset_tag>]